The Jetset Society performing as a live band at a ball in Vienna

 Key questions for committees and organisers.

-Planning help for committees and organisers: opening, dance rounds, technical setup, midnight programme, price range and enquiry.
+Planning help for committees and organisers: opening, rounds of ballroom dancing, technical setup, midnight show, price range and enquiry.

 Relevant live videos for balls

-Impressions for opening, dance rounds, midnight moment and later party.
+Impressions for opening, rounds of ballroom dancing, midnight show and later party.

-Sound and stage impact for balls, prom-style events and dance events.
+Sound and stage impact for balls, graduation balls and dance events.

-Live band with presence for representative ball and gala formats.
+Live band with presence for prestigious ball and gala formats.

-Balanced lineup for dance rounds, dinner and later celebration.
+Balanced lineup for rounds of ballroom dancing, dinner and later celebration.

 Enquiry